evisions/webdataconnector/docs/wdc_tutorial.md

 * The `getSchema` function takes a `schemaCallback` parameter which is defined by the WDC API.
 * The `cols` variable contains an array of JavaScript objects, where each object defines a single column in our table.
   In this example, there are columns for magnitude, title, and location.
 Note that for each column you can specify additional options.
-For example, the alias defines a friendly name that can appear in Tableau and the columnRole determines whether a field is a measure or a dimension.
+For example, the alias defines a friendly name that can appear in MAPS/Argos and the columnRole determines whether a field is a measure or a dimension.
 The `id` can only contain alphanumeric values (a-z, A-Z, 0-9) and underscore characters (`_`).
 The identifiers cannot contain spaces, hyphens, or special characters.
 For more options, see [the API reference]({{
       site.baseurl }}/docs/api_ref.html#webdataconnectorapi.columninfo){:target="_blank"}.
 * The `tableSchema` variable defines the schema for a single table and contains a JavaScript object.
 Here, the value of